MuhammadMoeezKhan/AWS-Push-Notifications/README.md

 <br>

 ### Gif#1: Visual Representation: Extracting & Collecting the User's Device Token
-#### As the users register their account and launch the application, the life cycles method's of a certain activity are called
-#### These methods generate a unique code for each device that is that copied to the developer's clpiboard (just for demo, else sent directly to Firebase)
+##### As the users register their account and launch the application, the life cycles method's of a certain activity are called.
+These methods generate a unique code for each device that is that copied to the developer's clpiboard (just for demo, else sent directly to Firebase)
 <p align="center">
   <img src="http://g.recordit.co/PAPG7PCUoY.gif" alt="animated" />
 </p>